Father lunges at Larry Nassar in court before being restrained

 He then asked the judge for personal time alone with the "demon."

-"I would ask you, as part of the sentencing to grant me five minutes in a locked room with this demon," he asked.
+"I would ask you, as part of the sentencing, to grant me five minutes in a locked room with this demon," he asked.
 "Would you give me one minute?"

-The judge declined, saying "that's not how our legal system works."
+The judge declined, saying, "That's not how our legal system works."

-"Well I'm going to have to," Margraves responded, and he launched into a sprint at Nassar.
+"Well, I'm going to have to," Margraves responded, and he launched into a sprint toward Nassar.

-Security rushed to stop him and grabbed him from behind.
+Security rushed to stop him and grabbed him from behind before he was able to reach Nassar.

 "I want that son of a b****!" the man yelled as he was being detained.
+"Give me one minute with that bastard."

-The outburst sparked harsh words from Michigan Assistant Attorney General Angela Povilaitis in court.
+The incident sparked harsh words from Michigan Assistant Attorney General Angela Povilaitis in court.

-"You cannot behave like this," she said.
-"This is letting him have his power over us."
+"You cannot behave like that," she said.
+"No one can behave like this.
+I want to make sure it's crystal clear."

 As he was ushered out of the room, Margraves responded: "You haven't lived through it, lady."

 Margraves is the father of Lauren and Madison Margraves, two young women who had spoken emotionally about how Nassar abused them just before their father addressed the court.
-A third Margraves daughter spoke at Nassar's sentencing in neighboring Ingham County last month.
+A statement from Morgan Margraves, his third daughter, was read at Nassar's sentencing in neighboring Ingham County last month.

 Nassar, the former doctor for USA Gymnastics and Michigan State University, has pleaded guilty to 10 criminal sexual conduct charges across two Michigan counties.
 In court, he admitted to abusing his trusted position to sexually abuse girls under the guise of medical treatment.